Troccas

 Troccas is a member of the Tarot family of card games.

 It is a four player game played in the Romansh speaking part of the canton Grisons of Switzerland.

 It is not known exactly how this game entered Switzerland but it is generally thought to have arrived from Italy during the 17th century.

-Troccas decks are sometimes called "1JJ" or "Jupiter and Juno" decks because they substitute Jupiter and Juno for the Pope and Papess of the Tarot of Marseilles.
+Troccas players use Swiss Tarot packs, sometimes called "1JJ" or "Jupiter and Juno" packs because they substitute Jupiter and Juno for the Pope and Papess of the Tarot of Marseilles.
 The deck's captions are usually in French or German, but a version with English captions has been published.

 The cards

-The 78-card Swiss 1JJ Tarot is traditionally used but it can be substituted by a Tarot Nouveau deck.
-Swiss 1JJ uses Italian suits (swords, sticks, cups, and coins) while Tarot Nouveau uses French suits.
+The 78-card Swiss Tarot is traditionally used but it can be substituted by a Tarot Nouveau deck.
+Swiss Tarot packs use Italian suits (swords, sticks, cups, and coins) while Tarot Nouveau uses French suits.
 Cards use traditional ranking, where red (or round) suits rank in reverse: K, Q, C, V, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10.

-1JJ cards are referred to in the game by their Romansh (Rhæto-Romanic) names, but bear legends in French or German.
+Swiss Tarot cards are referred to in the game by their Romansh (Rhæto-Romanic) names, but bear legends in French or German.
 Troccas players prefer the French version as opposed to Troggu players who use the German version.